 In terms of lost wages, an injured worker does not become eligible for compensation until the 8th calendar day after the date of your injury.
 While payments for the first 7 days can be made, they are only made if the duration of the disability is for more than 14 days.
 While these requirements must be met, the 14 days do not have to fall contiguously on the calendar.

-How Can I Apply for Workers’ Compensation Benefits in Arkansas?
+How Can I Apply for Workers’ Compensation Benefits in Sebastian County, AR?

 Most claims are handled routinely and there is no dispute.
 While the Arkansas Workers’ Compensation Commission administers the Arkansas Workers’ Compensation program, one begins the process of applying for benefits by informing their employer that an injury has occurred.
 You will likely be asked to identify the time, place and mode of injury.
 Once you have provided this information to your employer, they will inform the insurance company of your injury.

 Once the Workers’ Compensation insurance company is aware of your accident and injury, they are likely to require you to see a company doctor for a physical examination.
 You should comply with all instructions given by your employer or its insurance company or noncompliance may be used as grounds to justify the delay or denial of your benefits.

 Filing a Third-Party Lawsuit if You are Hurt While Working in Sebastian County

 There are situations when a Sebastian County worker who is injured on the job is entitled to file a workers’ compensation claim and a third-party personal injury lawsuit against an alleged negligent party.